HLammers/usb-midi/README.md

 2. A *single-interface, multiple virtual cables model* which uses only a single MIDI Streaming interface and implements each port as a pair of Jacks and Endpoints within that MIDI Streaming interface (see [midi_multi_cable_example.py](/midi_multi_cable_example.py))

 (Theoretically there is a third approach, based on a single MIDI Streaming interface with multiple Endpoints, but this isn&rsquo;t supported by Window, nor by Linux, and probably neither by macOS).

+I&rsquo;ve tested both approaches in different variations to find out what does and what doesn&rsquo;t work:

 ||Windows|Linux|macOS|
 |-|-|-|-|